Survata/survata-android-public-sdk/README.md

  ```

 #### IMPORTANT NOTE

+`option.contentName` determines whether the user has taken our surveys recently.
+If the contentName does not change since the users last visit, then the user may not see any new surveys.
+If the contentName does change, then the user will be able to view all surveys that are currently available (including surveys the user has seen before).

 There is a frequency cap on how many surveys we allow one day for a specific IP address.
 Thus while testing/developing, it might be frustrating to not see surveys appear after a couple of tries.
 You can bypass this in two ways.